• Skip to content

 • has staff with the relevant qualifications and licences.

-You can also talk with your child about the dangers of do-it-yourself and backyard tattoos or body-piercings.
+You can also talk with your child about the dangers of do-it-yourself and backyard tattoos or piercings.

 Some parents ask for references before choosing a tattooist or get recommendations from friends who’ve had good experiences.

-If you’re finding it hard to talk about tattoos or body-piercing with your child, our articles on negotiating, managing conflict, problem-solving and difficult conversations can help.
+If you’re finding it hard to talk about tattoos or body piercings with your teen, our articles on negotiating, managing conflict, problem-solving and difficult conversations can help.

 Supported By